Journey Manager (JM) The transaction engine for the platform. | System Manager / DevOps | 23.10This feature was updated in 23.10

 For a collaboration job, a delivery channel belonging to an organization is used.

-Services can have various parameters, which you can customize to control their run-time behavior.
+Services can have various parameters, which you can customize to control their run-time behaviors.

 Some services require a service connection, such as the AWS SQS service connection, to communicate with external systems and services.